dolittle/DotNET.Applications/Documentation/Tutorials/end_to_end.md

 ```

 You might notice that naming is slightly different from the client JavaScript code to the C# code,
-varying on casing. doLittle adhers to what is expected in the different spaces, read more [here](conventions.md).
+varying on casing.
+Dolittle adhers to what is expected in the different spaces, read more [here](conventions.md).

 What the above alteration has done is to add binding of the values on the commands into the inputs.
-In addition we add validation messages using a binding handler that comes with doLittle called
+In addition we add validation messages using a binding handler that comes with Dolittle called
 "validationMessageFor" which points to the same values as its input is bound to.
-The button gets bound up using another binding handler from doLittle; command, and is bound
+The button gets bound up using another binding handler from Dolittle; command, and is bound
 directly to the command sitting on the viewmodel.

 The app should now be capable of executing the command and have all validation hooked up automatically.